Last updated July 14th, 2024.

 It’s also worth noting that Tokyo’s southern wards are the most convenient places to live if you’re frequently traveling and out of Japan.
 That’s because you’re only a quick drive or metro ride away from Tokyo-Haneda Airport.

-Foreigners buying property in Japan should consider south Tokyo’s accessibility to Haneda Airport, along with its comparatively lower property values.
+If you’re buying real estate in Japan as a foreigner, consider south Tokyo’s accessibility to Haneda Airport, along with its comparatively lower property values.

 Yokohama